Pet Photographer: Create a Data Filtering Module

 Add the color filter component

-1. Select the camera from the dropdown menu.
+1. Select the camera type from the dropdown menu.

-2. Enter the model namespace triplet for your modular resource’s model, example:camera:colorfilter.
+2. Select or enter example:camera:colorfilter, the model namespace triplet of your modular resource’s model.

 3. Provide a name for this instance of your modular resource.
 This name must be different from the module name.